 Expungement: How do I get it?
 A criminal defense lawyer explains.

 How do I expunge my conviction?
-At Meyer Van Severen, S.C. we speak with individuals on a weekly basis with that exact question.
+At Van Severen Law Office we speak with individuals on a weekly basis with that exact question.
 Defendants usually start thinking about expungement after suffering some collateral consequence based on said conviction.
 Unfortunately, wiping away your criminal charge is incredibly difficult.
 Most individuals convicted of criminal offenses do not qualify for expungement.
 For that reason, our criminal defense attorneys do not work on expunction issues after a conviction.

-The criminal defense attorneys at Meyer Van Severen, S.C. defend all individuals seeking criminal defense.
+The criminal defense attorneys at Van Severen Law Office defend all individuals seeking criminal defense.
 If you’re looking to obtain expungement for an old charge, we do not provide representation.
 But if you’re looking to ensure your charges are reduced, or you’re offered expunction on an open case, we may be able to assist.
 We defend individuals facing all kinds of charges.
 This ranges from mitigated offenses like disorderly conduct, to serious charges like aggravated battery.
 If you’re seeking representation for your criminal case, give us a call at (414) 270-0202.
 We answer phones 24/7.

 Expungement for individuals 25 years old and younger: